Misc. functions¶

 Unwraps, but does not yield, instances of

-is given, it must be a function that takes a function as input and returns a truth value.
-As soon asstop(function)
+stopis given, it must be a function that takes a function as input and returns a truth value.
+As soon asstop(function)returns a truthy result, the iteration stops. (functionwill not be yielded.)New in version 1.4.

 - introspection.unwrap(function, stop=None)¶